Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

 \subsection{Setup}

-All experiments were conducted on a machine equipped with two Intel(R) Xeon(R) X5690 CPUs, each operating at 3.47 GHz, totaling 12 physical cores without hyper-threading support, and 12\,MiB of shared L3 cache.
-The system had 94\,GiB of DDR3 RAM and a 931\,GiB local disk formatted with the ext4 filesystem.
-Disk read/write throughput was measured at approximately 102\,MiB/s.
-The operating system was Ubuntu 16.04.7 LTS running Linux kernel 4.15.0-142-generic.
+All experiments were conducted on a machine equipped with two Intel Xeon X5690 CPUs, each operating at 3.47\,GHz, totaling 12 physical cores.
+The system had 94\,GiB of DDR3 RAM and 931\,GiB of local disk space.
+Disk throughput was measured at approximately 102\,MiB/s.
+The operating system was Ubuntu 16.04.7 running Linux kernel 4.15.0.
 All programs were compiled with \texttt{g++} version 5.4.0 using the flags \texttt{-funroll-loops -O3 -DNDEBUG -march=native -std=c++17 -pthread}.
-No RAM limitations were imposed, allowing the full system memory to be used.
-Both single-threaded and multi-threaded experiments were performed, with multi-threaded executions utilizing all 12 available logical cores.
-Default disk cache and I/O scheduler settings were maintained throughout.
-All runtimes are reported as wallclock times, and no significant background tasks were running during the experiments.
-Disk space was allocated on demand, without special preallocation optimizations.
+All runtimes are reported as wall-clock times.